5 Things that happen when you don’t wash your penis after sex

 Proper Cleaning Practices for Post-Sex Hygiene

-2. Mild Soap: Opt for a mild, fragrance-free soap to avoid irritation.
+Mild Soap: Choose a gentle soap without any fragrance to protect against skin irritation.
 Do not scrub harshly.

-4. Empty Your Bladder: Urinating after sex flushes out any bacteria that may have entered the urethra during intercourse.
+Empty Your Bladder: Urinating after intercourse helps remove any bacteria that entered the urethra during sexual activity.

 Was this helpful?